murihpusparum/PenalizedJQM/README.md

 ## Read simulation results

-- To read the simulation results and produce Figure 1, Table S2, and Table S3, run `read.sims.result.R`.
+- To read the simulation results and produce the simulation figures and tables, run `read.sims.result.R` and `sim.plots.R'.

 ## Case Study: IAM Frontier Data